atandrit/HomePriceXpert-Bangalore-Home-Price-Estimator/README.md

 Before contributing, ensure your code adheres to the existing style and includes tests where appropriate.
 Contributions that improve the application's functionality, performance, or usability are highly appreciated.

 Thank you for using HomePriceXpert!
-Happy house hunting!